paradox-tt/Notes/WagMedia.md

 6. Management of funds
 7. Effects on the wider market

-At the onset of community discussion my initial concerns surrounded spending allocations.
-The team requested 25,000 KSM /6 months, lending towards a 50,000 KSM annual budget.
+At the onset of community discussion, my initial concerns surrounded the sheer size of spending allocations.
+The team requested 25,000 KSM /6 months, implying a 50,000 KSM annual budget.
 Pro-rating 2022 inflation earnings, Kusama's treasury earns about 205,000 KSM with 41,600 KSM burnt annually.
-Considering that there are other areas of expenditure, **a 50,000 KSM annual budget is not sustainable**.
+Considering that there are many other areas of treasury expenditure, **a 50,000 KSM annual budget for a single marketing initiative – albeit an important one - is not in my view sustainable as a percentage of Kusama’s overall treasury**.

- I believe there is room for a budget allocation for community generated content.
-Wagmedia is the only contender and the pioneer in the space.
-I believe that there are inadequacies with Wagmedia's current model and I would like to speak to some of these and conclude with a suggestion.
+I believe there is should be a budget allocation for community generated content.
+Wagmedia is the only current contender and a pioneer in the space.
+If any group has earned the right to fulfill this important role, it is Wagmedia.

+I do believe, however,  that there are some shortcomings with Wagmedia's current proposal and I would like to address some of these and conclude with a suggestion.

 The foregoing are my general thoughts after independent reviews and following up on community feedback.
-I haven't reviewed every rewarded item but I am confident with my statements.
+I haven't reviewed every rewarded item, but I am confident with my statements.
+Please also note that just because I highlight areas for improvement, it DOES NOT mean that I am anti-Wagmedia or against this proposal in principle.

 ### 1) Capital efficiency